 Pro Gaming Guide

 To achieve peak performance, basic tweaks are not enough.
 You need to dive deep into Windows settings to stop the OS from bottlenecking your hardware.
-Whether you have a beastly RTX setup or a low-end laptop with Intel HD Graphics, applying these specific PC optimization settings will unlock maximum FPS and perfectly smooth gameplay.
+Whether you have a robust RTX setup or a budget laptop with integrated graphics, applying these specific PC optimization settings will help you unlock better FPS and smoother gameplay.

 1 Enable Hardware-Accelerated GPU Scheduling (HAGS)

 This is one of the most powerful hidden features in Windows 10 and 11.
-Enabling HAGS allows your graphics card to manage its own memory independently of Windows, drastically reducing latency and boosting FPS in heavy titles.
+Enabling HAGS allows your graphics card to manage its own memory independently of Windows, effectively reducing latency and boosting performance in heavy titles.

 • Press the Windows key, type "Graphics settings", and press Enter.